Sriram200009/SQL-Projects/README.md

 You can use this dataset to build your own project and practice your SQL skills.

 ## Acknowledgements
-- Special thanks to the YouTube tutorial that inspired this project.
+- Special thanks to the Rishabh Mishra's youTube tutorial that inspired this project https://youtu.be/VFIuIjswMKM
 - Thanks to the contributors who helped refine the queries and analysis.

 ---